 University Program Council / Committees /

 UPC consists of 8 committees that work hard to meet the programming interests of Auburn’s students.
-The committees are broken down into 5 planning committees (Films, Major Entertainment, Special Events, Tiger Nights, and Welcome Week) and 3 support committees (Development, Public Relations, and Technical Productions).
+The committees are broken down into 5 planning committees (Films, Major Entertainment, Special Events, Tiger Nights, and Welcome Week) and 3 support committees (Development, Marketing, and Technical Productions).

 Get to know more about the roles of each committee and the various ways they enhance the Auburn experience.

 The Campus Traditions committee is a new committee that will focus on programming surrounding the traditions of Auburn.
 With a primary focus on homecoming festivities, the committee will both organize and plan events throughout homecoming week in an effort to create a culture of programming surrounding homecoming.
 This committee will also focus on programming surrounding Auburn athletics.